qkzk/fm/development.md

 ### Other ideas

+- [ ] IMP: Coloring should be simpler and allow colouring of single elements
+- [ ] IMP: Configuration shouldn't require 10 files
 - [ ] Menu plugin
   - [ ] API:
     Won't work because of sending status.
 Requires to change A LOT to migrate to abi_stable or equivalent